Profit Shifting and International Tax Reforms: Model

-Equation (\ref{probashare}) means that tax rates influence firms' location choices, but they do not affect their sales conditional on the location of their production site.
-After combining equations (\ref{specifG}), (\ref{probafrechet}), and (\ref{probashare}), we obtain:

-This yields a gravity-type equation for multinational production sales.
-In particular, the fraction of the taxable base that remains in each production location is given by:
+Combining our specific $G_i$ function and equations (\ref{probafrechet}), and (\ref{profitGEV}), we obtain the following proposition. \begin{prop}[Gravity Structure of Multinational Production and Profit Shifting] The fraction of profits that remain taxable in each source country $l$ is given by:

-Note that the (partial) elasticity of the tax base in $l$ to $1-t_{ill}$ is then $\frac{\upsilon_{1}}{\sigma-1}-1$.
-Moreover, the allocation of sales generated in $l$ and moved toward tax havens is given by:
+Moreover, the fraction of shifted income generated by firms from $i$ that is produced in $l$ and reported in tax haven $h$ is given by:

-This time, the (partial) elasticity of profits shifted from $l$ to $1-t_{ilh}$ is equal to $\frac{\upsilon_{2}}{\sigma-1}-1$.
-We thus allow for two distinct elasticities.
-In addition, the above equation delivers a gravity equation for bilateral profit shifting.
-The multilateral resistance terms in the denominator show that beyond the characteristics of tax haven $h$, those of the other tax havens also matter for bilateral profit shifting.
-The model captures tax competition across tax havens.
-To see this, note that a decrease in a tax haven's tax rate $t_{ilh}$ triggers two main effects.
-First, it increases the total share of profits shifted from $l$ toward tax havens (see Equation \ref{eqproba}).
+As a consequence, from (\ref{gravitynoPSmodel}), the partial elasticity of the tax base in $l$ to $1-t_{ill}$ is $\tilde{\upsilon}_1:=\frac{\upsilon_{1}}{\sigma-1}-1$.
+Moreover, from (\ref{gravityPSmodel}), the partial elasticity of profits shifted from $l$ to $h$ w.r.t. $1-t_{ilh}$ is equal to $\tilde{\upsilon}_2:=\frac{\upsilon_{2}}{\sigma-1}-1$. \end{prop} The proof is relegated to Appendix \ref{proofgravity}.
+The model captures tax competition for paper profits across tax havens.
+Formally, the multilateral resistance terms in the denominator of (\ref{gravityPSmodel}) show that beyond the characteristics of tax haven $h$, those of the other tax havens also matter for bilateral profit shifting.
+A decrease in a tax haven's tax rate $t_{ilh}$ triggers two main effects.
+First, it increases the total share of profits shifted from $l$ toward tax havens (see Equation \ref{probafrechet}).
 Second, it reshuffles these profits among tax havens (see Equation \ref{gravityPSmodel}).
-Some non-avoiding firms in $l$ start shifting their profits to $h$ and some firms producing in $l'\neq l$ move their production site to $l$ and engage in profit shifting.
-Moreover, some firms that were previously shifting their profits to $h'\neq h$ now switch for tax haven $h$ instead of $h'$.
-This gravity-based profit shifting enriches the reduced-form set-up \emph{à la} \citet{hines_fiscal_1994}, standard in the corporate tax avoidance literature, in which bilateral profit shifting abstracts from other tax havens’ attributes and reallocation mechanisms across tax havens.\footnote{In these models, bilateral profit shifting between $l$ and $h$ is proportional to the difference in tax rates between $l$ and $h$.}
+Some affiliates in $l$ start shifting their profits to $h$ and some others producing in $l'\neq l$ move their production site to $l$ and engage in profit shifting.
+Moreover, some affiliates that were previously shifting their profits to $h'\neq h$ now switch to tax haven $h$.